BlackRock launches fund for European investment in Tel Aviv blue chips

-JERUSALEM (Reuters) - BlackRock, the world’s largest money manager, said on Wednesday it had launched an exchange-traded fund (ETF) for European investors to invest directly in Israel’s blue-chip share index, the Tel Aviv 25.
+JERUSALEM, Jan 20 (Reuters) - BlackRock, the world’s largest money manager, said on Wednesday it had launched an exchange traded fund (ETF) for European investors to invest directly in Israel’s blue-chip share index, the Tel Aviv 25 .

 It said its iShares TA-25 Israel ETF is the first that trades the underlying shares of the 25 largest shares on the Tel Aviv Stock Exchange (TASE). iShares now has more than 70 single country ETFs domiciled in Europe.

-It will be traded in pounds and dollars and will have an international settlement structure with Euroclear Bank.

-The ETF’s listing “is a significant achievement for London Stock Exchange and for investors, allowing them the opportunity to have direct exposure to Israel’s dynamic, fast growing and entrepreneurial economy,” said Gillian Walmsley, head of the LSE’s fixed income and listed products.

-Israel’s stock exchange, which is in the process of demutualizing, has struggled in recent years with low volumes and the problem of companies delisting.
+Israel’s bourse, which is in the process of demutualising, has struggled in recent years with low volumes and the problem of companies’ delisting.
 Turnover improved to 1.4 billion shekels ($352 million) a day in 2015 from 1.2 billion in 2014 but that was below an average of 2 billion a day in 2010.

 “This unique collaboration will increase TASE’s exposure to international investors, who are seeking ways to invest in the Israeli market,” said Yossi Beinart, TASE’s chief executive.